kirilsev326/kirilsev326/README.md

 zxcsdzxczxczxczxcxcxv- 👋 Hi, I’m @kirilsev326
 - 👀 I’m intezxcrestedvcxsd in ...
-- 🌱 I’m currently asdaclearning ...
+- 🌱 I’m currently asdaclearcvbning ...
-- 💞️ I’m loozxczxcking to collcaborczxcate on ...s8090u9
+- 💞️ I’m loozbvcbvxczxcking to collcaborczxcate on ...s8090u9
 - 📫 How to resdach me ...asfvxzxczxcz фівиаcvbzcx
 <!---cvxcvsdvsvscxv